 A friend who was combing through my various perfume lists happened upon this post from 2008, Twenty Five Top Perfumes You Can Actually Find.
 She had a good laugh at the "Actually Find" part.
 Who wouldn't?
 Some have been axed (R.I.P Eau de Shalimar) and most have been gutted by reformulations and reconstruction of the entire line (Annick Goutal, Robert Piguet, Miller Harris, L'Artisan).
-Some of Uncle Serge's best have been put (or put back) into the exclusive bell jars, making them not exactly "hard to find" because nowadays you can even order them online in the US, but still nearly impossible to sample (and the price markup in the US makes me see red every time I think of it).
+A few of Uncle Serge's best have been put (or put back) into the exclusive bell jars, making them not exactly "hard to find" (because nowadays you can even order them online in the US), but still nearly impossible to sample (and the price markup in the US makes my eyes water every time I think of it).
 So what are the best perfumes currently on the market?

 Still, among the jaw-dropping number of new brands and new releases there are quite a few perfumes that deserve a place on such a list.
 Major new players in the field that have appeared since 2008 include the current incarnation of Roja Parfums, Maison Francis Kurkdjian, and Aedes des Venustas store line.
 I've picked single perfumes and entire brands that I think are worth your time, skin, and nose power, and are most likely here to stay:

 Bruno Fazzolari.
 You knew I was going to mention one of my most favorite American perfumers.
 With the exception of Room 237, which is a conceptual perfume that give me an anxiety attack upon sniffing (it's meant to do that, actually), I find his work smart, satisfying, and just beautiful all around.

 Chanel Misia (from the Les Exclusifs range).
 A somewhat Guerlainesque Chanel that seems to work for just about everyone, and with a good reason.